dwyl/blog/README.md

 Yes, all employees are bound by confidentiality clauses in their contracts

-# What is the audience for the blog post?
+# What is the audience for the blog?

 Currently, people online wanting to learn more about dwyl and what we do and what we're about